hugolhld/aws-project/readme.md

 #### 1 - Configure your AWS credidentials 🚗

  - Log you on you AWS account
- - Create Key Pair and download them, put this in the root of repo
+ - Create **EC2 Key Pair** and download them, put this at the root of repo
  - Configure Security group with rules like that:

     `Custom TCP with PORT 8080`